FAQs for specific treatment areas

 Is payment and personal information safe?

 www.doctorfox.co.uk is 'payment card industry compliant', which means the site is tested regularly for security weaknesses.
 All data is encrypted before transmission between your browser and the website server.
 We do not store payment card details on the server.
-Payment card details go direct to our card processing partner, Secure Trading.
+Payment card details go direct to our card processing partner, Trusted Payments.
 We are also accredited by the Trusted Shops scheme.

 Is Dr Fox regulated and legal?